lee-blake/encryption-debate/README.md

 # The Encryption Debate
 This is a short project illustrating the challenges of regulating encryption.
-It is part of CS239:
+It is part of CS239: Social and Professional Issues

 ## Play the game
 You can access the game [here](https://lee-blake.github.io/encryption-debate/).